This guide covers how to Print Posters in the Davis Family Library or Armstrong Library.

 - Don’t underestimate the amount of time it takes to create a visual piece of work.
 It might seem like it will come together faster than a paper, but often there is just one component that you can’t get to look just right, or a feature in Illustrator that is not working the way you expected.

-- Ask a DLINQ intern in the Media Lab for help if you need it, or book a consultation with one here if you want a longer one-on-one session.
+- Ask a DLINQ intern in the Media Lab for help if you need it, or email firstname.lastname@example.org to book a consultation with a digital media intern if you want a longer one-on-one session.